idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 An Idris file consists of an optional module declaration (here ``module Prims``) followed by an optional list of imports and a collection of declarations and definitions.
-In this example no imports have been specified.
-However Idris programs can consist of several modules and the definitions in each module each have their own namespace.
+In this example, no imports have been specified.
+However, Idris programs can consist of several modules, and the definitions in each module each have their own namespace.
 This is discussed further in Section :ref:`sect-namespaces`.
-When writing Idris programs both the order in which definitions are given and indentation are significant.
-Functions and data types must be defined before use, incidentally each definition must have a type declaration, for example see ``x : Int``, ``foo :
+When writing Idris programs, both the order in which definitions are given and indentation are significant.
+Functions and data types must be defined before use.
+Incidentally, each definition must have a type declaration — for example, see ``x : Int`` or ``foo :
-String``, from the above listing.
+String`` from the above listing.
 New declarations must begin at the same level of indentation as the preceding declaration.
 Alternatively, a semicolon ``;`` can be used to terminate declarations.

-A library module ``prelude`` is automatically imported by every Idris program, including facilities for IO, arithmetic, data structures and various common functions.
+A library module ``prelude`` is automatically imported by every Idris program, including facilities for IO, arithmetic, data structures, and various common functions.
 The prelude defines several arithmetic and comparison operators, which we can use at the prompt.
 Evaluating things at the prompt gives an answer, for example: